Aejis/udoc/spec.md

 ### Examples section:

-Examples section should starts with `Examples:` keyword.
+Examples section should start with `Examples:` keyword.
 Each example can have a description like in Description section, but without any keyword.

-Code should have 4 space identation and separates with empty comment lines before and after.
+Code should have 4 space indentation and be separated with empty comment lines before and after.

 ```js